 Limited resources for the ITU and NFs mean that careful consideration and coordination is required to deliver these development activities.
 Utilising a collaborative and knowledge sharing approach the ITU is in a strong position to be able to build strong relationships with a wide range of partners, including NFs and external organisations (e.g. International Council for Coaching Excellence) to offer a comprehensive fit for purpose solution.

 To address these key concerns a four-way solution has been identified:

-- 3. National Federations can opt to apply to syndicate the ITU courses as part of a partnership programme.
+- National Federations can opt to apply to syndicate the ITU courses as part of a partnership programme.
 This is where a NF can work with the ITU to use the ITU online course resources and materials.
 Part of the process is then to train the NF staff and facilitators to ensure the courses run to required standard.
 The NF bears all the costs of running the courses and pays the ITU a fee for each course, this fee is used to support the process, maintain the online platform and further develop the online courses.
 To be eligible for this option NFs will need to meet certain criteria and capabilities.
-This process is currently being piloted with Triathlon Ireland, further information will be available later in 2018.
+This process is was piloted with Triathlon Ireland during 2017-18.

 Having four different implementation approaches means than in any given context an appropriate solution should be possible.